-- "5.
-Her interest in souvenir cards has sparked the realization that in the Philippines, no single set of souvenir cards exist which would cater to the Overseas Filipino Workers (OFW) market, "balikbayans" or returning Filipino citizens, and tourists similarly interested in collecting Filipino tokens. - "6.
-The foregoing circumstances motivated Respondent-Applicant to create her own set of Filipino souvenir cards.
-From August 2007 to November 2007, Respondent-Applicant took pains to design a deck of souvenir cards with attributes distinctly Filipino; which she aptly named "Tricycle Pinoy Souvenir Cards". - "7.
+- "7.
 For instance, each King, Queen and Jack character of Respondent-Applicant's deck of cards possesses a unique Filipino characteristic.
-The King is clothe in a traditional tribal costume reminiscent of the garments worn by earlier Filipino chieftains otherwise known as "datus".
+The King is clothed in a traditional tribal costume reminiscent of the garments worn by either Filipino chieftains otherwise known as 'datus'.
 Respondent-Applicant's Queens are robed in the classic Maria Clara attire and each Jack wears a conventional Barong Tagalog. - "8.
 The Joker in Respondent-Applicant's deck of cards is a carabao donning a jester's hat, representative of the domesticated subspecies of the water buffalo commonly found in the Philippines. - "9.
-The backside of each of Respondent-Applicant's cards is designed with an enumeration of Filipino dishes such as "Adobo", "Sinigang" and "Kare-Kare", displayed in circular layers with a centered image of a plate, spoon, and fork and the words "Kain Na". - "10.
+The backside of each of Respondent-Applicant's cards is designed with an enumeration of Filipino dishes such as 'Adobo', 'Sinigang' and 'Kare-Kare', displayed in circular layers with a centered image of a plate, spoon, and fork and the words 'Kain Na'. - "10.
 The very logo detailed in several of Respondent-Applicant's trademark application is a tricycle, representative of the three-wheeled vehicle commonly used as a means of public transport in the Philippines.
 The same tricycle logo distinguishes Respondent-Applicant's Ace of Spades. - "11.
 Each of the foregoing characters has been the subject of individual trademark applications filed by Respondent-Applicant.
 To date, Respondent-Applicant has obtained fifteen (15) Certificates of Registration from the Intellectual Property Office for the following marks, more specifically detailed below: